-Living area: With wood burner, Freeview TV and double sofa bed.
+Living area: With wood burner and double sofa bed (no TV).

-Kitchen area: With 2-ring electric hob, combi microwave/oven/grill, fridge and freezer.
+Kitchen area: With 2-ring electric hob, combi microwave/oven/grill and fridge.

 External compost toilet (adjacent to yurt).

-Electric heaters, electricity, bed linen, towels, Wi-Fi and logs for wood burner included.
+Electric heaters, electricity, bed linen, towels, Wi-Fi (£3 per day for unlimited streaming) and logs for wood burner included.
 Travel cot and highchair available on request.
 Welcome pack.
 External building, 165 yards, with shower room with shower cubicle and toilet (shared with campsite).
 External utility room with coin-operated washing machine and tumble dryer (165 yards, shared with campsite).